-For non-construction Federal awards, the recipient must request prior approvals from Federal awarding agencies for one or more of the following program or budget-related reasons: (a) The disengagement from the project for more than three months, or a 25 percent reduction in time devoted to the project, by the approved project director or principal investigator. (b) The inclusion, unless waived by the Federal awarding agency, of costs that require prior approval. (c) The transfer of funds budgeted for participant support costs as defined in §200.75 "Participant support costs" to other categories of expense. (d) Unless described in the application and funded in the approved Federal awards, the subawarding, transferring or contracting out of any work under a Federal award.
-This provision does not apply to the acquisition of supplies, material, equipment or general support services. (e) Changes in the approved cost-sharing or matching provided by the recipient. (f) Re-budgeting more than 10% of the total approved award between direct cost categories.
-No other prior approval requirements for specific items may be imposed unless an exception has been approved by OMB.
+For non-construction Federal awards, non-Federal entities must request prior approvals from Federal awarding agencies for one or more of the following program or budget-related reasons: (a) The disengagement from the project for more than three months, or a 25 percent reduction in time devoted to the project, by the approved project director or principal investigator. (b) The inclusion, unless waived by the Federal awarding agency, of costs that require prior approval. (c) The transfer of funds budgeted for participant support costs as defined in §200.75 "Participant support costs" to other categories of expense. (d) Unless described in the application and funded in the approved Federal awards, the sub-awarding, transferring or contracting out of any work under a Federal award.
+This provision does not apply to the acquisition of supplies, material, equipment or general support services. (e) Changes in the approved cost-sharing or matching provided by the non-Federal entity.
+No other prior approval requirements for specific items may be imposed unless an exception has been approved by OMB. (f) Rebudgeting more than 10% of the total approved award between direct cost categories.